 Offered: Fall.

-COMM 376 - Advertising Laboratory (4)

-Students synthesize and apply the skills and knowledge learned in previous advertising courses to design a complete advertising campaign to enhance professional development skills.

-Prerequisite: COMM 337, with a minimum grade of C.

-Offered: Spring.

-COMM 377 - Public Relations Laboratory (4)

-Working in teams, students research, plan, and implement a public relations campaign for not-for-profit groups within the community.
-Field experience may be required.

-Prerequisite: COMM 201 or COMM 302 and COMM 311, each with a minimum grade of C.

-Offered: Spring.

 COMM 378 - Forensics (1)

 With the approval of the forensics director, students may receive credit for participation in debate and other forensic activities.
 Admission to the activity does not, by itself, ensure credit.
 Credit may be awarded no more than four times.